What is VAST?

 Who owns the land the trails are on?

-Eighty percent of Vermont's trail system is on private land.
-Snowmobiling is a privilege and is permitted only through the traditional generosity of thousands of property owners.
+Eighty percent of Vermont's trail system is on private land with more than 9000 landowners.
+Snowmobiling is a privilege and is permitted only through the traditional generosity of these property owners.
 Respecting the land by showing courtesy and not littering will ensure that New England's best trail system remains open for years to come.

 How is it possible to ride on private land?